NishchayKarle/Custom-Neural-Networks/README.md

-* all the values of are being predicted as 1
+* all the values are being predicted as the same
 * I couldn't figure out where the error in code is